 Eat & drink at the Leela hotel*

-This hotel is overwhelming with wealth, the selling height, the heavy curtains, and marble floors are, well, breathtaking.
-There are quite a few restaurants and bars there, we opted in for the Japanese Speciality Restaurant and the Library Bar for some classic cocktails.
-The prices here are quite hefty, like there is a bed of 300 fresh red roses, picked daily, in a rectangle pool neatly packed at the entrance kind of hefty.
-It was dark, I had a lot of wine, so no pictures.
+This hotel is overwhelming with wealth – the selling height, the heavy curtains, and marble floors are, well, breathtaking.
+There are quite a few restaurants and bars there.
+We opted in for the Japanese Speciality Restaurant and the Library Bar for some classic cocktails.
+The menu has a nice selection of fresh fish and a few cooked dishes.
+All of it is great to share.

-And because you need a home and you’d like to be fancy stay at the Shangri-La’s-Eros Hotel*: Located in Connaught Place, safest neighborhood in New Delhi.
+And because you need a home and you’d like to be fancy stay at the Shangri-La’s-Eros Hotel*.
+This hotel is located in Connaught Place, safest neighborhood in New Delhi.
 From the outside the hotel is not very impressive but it is a fantastic place to make home.
-The rooms are great with an open view on the smoggy Delhi.
+The rooms are spacious with an open view on the foggy city.
 The staff and room service team are very helpful and attentive.
 There is a nice enclosed pool around the corner from the patio and a great selection of restaurants.
 More about this hotel here.

 Notes on eating: I’ve heard of people acclimatizing their stomachs to the local water and vegetables but didn’t want to take the risk.
 So as advised, well by everyone, I’ll do the same: don’t drink the tap water, only drink cocktails if the ice is purified, don’t drink milk or eat soft dairy, don’t eat any sort of vegetables or street food.
 Peelable fruits are fine (oranges, bananas) but I was repeatedly pulled away from every watermelon I put my eyes on.